 This site safety induction is compulsory for all contractors and new staff members.
 You must complete this induction before you first arrive at the Simtars Redbank facility.
 Please note that visitors are exempt from this induction, as they will be accompanied by a staff member whenever on site.

-If you are a maintenance contractor, you must provide a minimum of 24 hours notice before attending the Simtars Redbank site.
+If you are conducting maintenance or other contracting work, you must provide a minimum of 24 hours notice before attending the Simtars Redbank site.
 If you don't provide adequate notice, you may be asked to leave the site and return at a time convenient to Simtars.
-Please note that maintenance work can be conducted between 6am and 4:30pm, Monday to Friday.
+Please note that contracting work can be conducted between 6am and 4:30pm, Monday to Friday.
 After hours work is permitted with prior arrangement with Simtars Maintenance.

 Read through the information carefully to ensure you are aware of our policies and procedures.
 This will help minimise the risk of accidents and injuries onsite.